teebs4140/stickman-fishing/DEVLOG.md

 - Layout update: removed desktop letterboxing and let the game shell scale to the full viewport (using 100dvh/100vw) so the fishing scene fills the entire device screen.
 - Collection update: added thumb art beside each fish entry by reusing the SVG generator so the showcase list now highlights what every species looks like at a glance.
 - UX update: collection entries are interactive; clicking or pressing Enter/Space opens the overlay with a full-size fish card for that species.
-- Economy update: collection overlay now offers a "Sell One" action (and keyboard `S`) to trade surplus fish for coins, with rarity-weighted payouts.
+- Economy update: collection overlay now offers a “Sell One” action (and keyboard `S`) to trade surplus fish for coins, with rarity-weighted payouts.
+- Visual polish: layered animated background fish into the water to keep the lake feeling alive between casts.
+- Balance tweak: Mythic Lure upgrade now costs 420 coins, fixing the free tier jump from level 4 to 5 bait.
+- Content update: introduced level 6 `Cosmic Resonator` bait with Rainbow, Diamond, and Dark Matter fish (complete with new art and high-value rewards).
+- Rarity update: added Mythic tier atop existing Epic/Legendary, retuned bait odds, and restyled UI so Rainbow, Diamond, and Dark Matter fish stand out.

 ### 2025-10-30
 - **Major Feature: Fishing Mini-Game Challenge System**